divs1210/PredScript/README.md

 ## Design goals

 - Types can be arbitrary predicates (like `isEmailString` and `isPosInt`)
-- Statically type check as much as possible at compile time
+- Be amenable to static type checking / type linting
 - Dynamically type check at runtime
   - do it efficiently
   - runtime can be directed to skip arbitrary checks (for optimization)